 FISCAL IMPACTS:

-There is no direct fiscal impact from introducing and recommending adoption of the proposed WELO amendments, codification of WELO as Title 15, Chapter 21 of the Goleta Municipal Code, and subsequently repealing the stand-alone Ordinance No. 16-04.
-Funding for Planning and Environmental Review staff time to prepare and the amendment was included in the adopted FY 2020-21 Budget under Program 4300 of the Advance Planning Division.
+There is no direct fiscal impact from adoption of the Ordinance.
+Funding for Planning and Environmental Review staff time to prepare the Ordinance was included in the adopted FY 2020-21 under Program 4300 of the Advance Planning Division.